Summary

 - You receive a Start Notice, form SL1, from HMRC.
 The start date will be at least six weeks from the date of issue.

-- A new employee gives you form P45 and there’s a Y in the Student Loan deductions box.
+- A new employee gives you a form P45 and there’s a Y in the Student Loan deductions box.

 - A new employee provides you with a Starter Checklist form.
 They select Yes to say they have an unpaid student loan.